johannschopplich/unlazy/docs/integrations/react.md

 }
 ```

-## `LazyImage` Component
+## `UnLazyImage` Component

-The `LazyImage` component allows you to easily implement unlazy in your React application, providing a smoother image loading experience.
+The `UnLazyImage` component allows you to easily implement unlazy in your React application, providing a smoother image loading experience.

 The component supports automatic calculation of the `sizes` attribute with the `autoSizes` prop.
 It also enables you to specify a `blurhash` for the blurry placeholder image.

 ### Props

-The `LazyImage` component accepts the following props:
+The `UnLazyImage` component accepts the following props:

 | Prop | Type | Description |
 | --- | --- | --- |